ChristianIvicevic/openapi-client-generator/README.md

 The order of these features does not reflect any priorization.

 * Add `fetch` as an alternative to `axios`
-* Handling `nullable` and `required` parameters and objects correctly
 * Resolving array types that include either `items.allOf`, `items.oneOf` or `items.enum`
 * Default values of parameters and objects
-* Summary and description parsing for generated JSDoc
+* Improved summary and description parsing to generate better JSDoc

 ## Contribution